 The Nice Guys represents the refined, classy elder statesman every genre should aspire to become.

-Fairly recently Stephen Spielberg caused a flurry of internet activity by asserting that superhero movies were destined to go the way of the Western.
+Fairly recently Steven Spielberg caused a flurry of internet activity by asserting that superhero movies were destined to go the way of the Western.
 I suspect the comment rubbed some fans of the genre the wrong way because it perhaps implied that it was little more than a fad destined to go extinct.

 But the Western isn’t extinct.
 The genre is far from dead.
 It’s just older.